JUMP (Join-Up Mentorship Program)

 Here’s a short checklist of how to become involved with the JUMP program

 Read through the rest of this page for even more information on this amazing program!

-The JUMP program is divided into tiers: Ranch Hands, Junior Wranglers, Wranglers, and Instructing Wranglers.
+The JUMP program is divided into tiers: Jr. JUMPers, Ranch Hands, Junior Wranglers, Wranglers, and Instructing Wranglers.

-Ranch Hands and Junior Wranglers get hands-on experience with horses, a taste of farm life, and the opportunity to help out at camps, lessons, and other Wild Ones events.
+Ranch Hands (ages 10 and up) and Junior Wranglers (ages 12 and up) get hands-on experience with horses, a taste of farm life, and the opportunity to help out at camps, lessons, and other Wild Ones events.
+They attend monthly meetings and have weekly volunteer time.
 Last but not least, they have many chances to ride and have fun!

 Wrangler, Junior Wrangler and Ranch Hand applicants are expected to meet certain goals and criteria.
 Please read through these guidelines and then contact us if your child is interested in accepting the commitment as well as the privileges that go along with this program.